 \subsection{Overall Performance}

-\head{Evaluation on \sysname Dataset} \tab\ref{tab:neurit-eval} shows the overall evaluation on \sysname dataset.
-As seen, \sysname produces remarkable accuracy on both seen and unseen test data, with a PDE of nearly 0.08, which implies an average error of only 0.8cm for every 1m traveled. \sysname significantly reduces the average ATE by 62\% over the best baseline approach.
-The extremely low values of RTE indicate a tiny drift of around 0.6\% (0.6m drift over 1 minute of tracking).
-While UniTS (best baseline) can only achieve RTE results of approximately 1.5m, which is more than double.
-Furthermore, thanks to the multi-loss learning, \sysname observes the improvement in AYE. \sysname reduces the heading error by around 20\%, from 43° (IONet) to 33°, indicating effective orientation error correction.
-Even without integrating magnetometers as input features, \sysname outperforms the best baseline approach by an average of 30\% across four metrics.
-For instance, by incorporating differential magnetometers, \sysname achieves much greater performance enhancements, especially the results of RTE, which are almost reduced by 50\%.
-These outcomes underscore the effectiveness of our sensor-fusion design.
+\head{Evaluation on \sysname Dataset} \tab\ref{tab:neurit-eval} summarizes the overall evaluation on the \sysname dataset. \sysname achieves outstanding accuracy on both seen and unseen test sets, with a PDE of 0.08, equivalent to just 0.8cm per meter traveled.
+It reduces the average ATE by 62\% compared to the best baseline, and maintains a minimal RTE of 0.6\%, corresponding to 0.6m drift over 1 minute, whereas UniTS reports over double that error ($\sim$1.5m).
+LLIO ranks second among baselines, but shows a performance gap likely due to less effective feature design.
+Thanks to multi-loss learning, \sysname also improves AYE, reducing heading error from 43° (IONet) to 33°, demonstrating better orientation estimation.
+Even without magnetometer inputs, \sysname outperforms the best baseline by 30\% across four metrics.
+When differential magnetometers are incorporated, performance improves further, particularly RTE, which is cut by nearly half, highlighting the effectiveness of our sensor fusion design.

-To provide a more comprehensive visualization of the results, we include the cumulative distribution function of ATE and RTE in \fig\ref{fig:cdf}.
-The plots demonstrate that \sysname surpasses all baseline models in terms of accuracy and reliability, particularly in unseen test sets.
-Even in the worst case, \sysname outperforms the best-case performance of the other baseline models.
-We visualize some examples of the predicted trajectories in \fig\ref{fig:traj-visualization}, to illustrate the stable tracking ability of \sysname.
-The visualizations depict that the tracking trajectories generated by \sysname closely match the ground truth trajectories.
-In contrast, other methodologies exhibit significant deviations, indicating their inability to track the robot's movement.
+\fig\ref{fig:cdf} shows the cumulative distribution of ATE and RTE, where \sysname consistently outperforms all baselines, especially in unseen environments.
+Even in the worst-case scenario, \sysname exceeds the best-case performance of other models.
+Trajectory visualizations in \fig\ref{fig:traj-visualization} confirm \sysname’s stable tracking, with predicted paths closely matching ground truth, unlike other methods that show significant deviations.

-An additional comparison among the baseline models also demonstrates the shortcomings of using RNN or Transformers only, for inertial tracking.
-For instance, UniTS almost performs the best among all baseline models, however, it suffers from significant AYE and also fails in certain cases, resulting in long-tail drift errors.
-In contrast, by combining the advantages of RNN and Transformer, \sysname can achieve state-of-the-art accuracy and robustness.
+Additional comparisons reveal the limitations of using only RNNs or Transformers.
+While UniTS performs well overall, it suffers from high AYE and occasional failure cases, leading to long-tail drift.
+In contrast, \sysname effectively combines RNN and Transformer strengths, achieving state-of-the-art accuracy and robustness.